Getting Involved

 The Gallatin River Ranch Fire Department needs a few good firefighters!

 The Volunteer Firefighter team trains for and deploys in the event of an emergency medical call, structure and wildland fires, and rescue calls.
-Members of this team train participate in one “in house” two-hour training drill each month, the day and time vary with member availability, and train with the Manhattan Volunteer Fire Department at least once a month, with the opportunity to participate in three trainings per month with Manhattan.
+Members of this team train with the Manhattan Volunteer Fire Department, with the opportunity to participate in three trainings per month with Manhattan.
 The MVFD training sessions are between 7-9 pm on the first three Tuesdays of each month.
 They also participate in training activities with regional firefighting partners.

 Our fire department participates in and benefits from mutual aid agreements with the other fire departments in Gallatin County.
 Our firefighters help respond to fires throughout the county when requested.
 To date, this has mostly involved wildland fires.

-New members are on a probationary status for the first six months of membership and undertake their initial training with the Manhattan Volunteer Fire Department.
+New members are on a probationary status for the first six months and undertake their initial training with the Manhattan Volunteer Fire Department.
 This training takes place each Tuesday from 6 – 9 pm.
 All active firefighters are expected to attend a minimum of 3o hours of department training a year; at least 50% of regularly scheduled twice-monthly training drills.
 They must participate in at least 30% of department calls.
 Firefighters are issued a pager, radio, and personal protective equipment.
+The primary means by which our firefighters receive alerts for calls is through Active 911, a smartphone-based system.

 Firefighting is not for everyone.
 It is a strenuous activity that requires good cardiovascular health, a strong back and musculoskeletal system, and a clear mind.
 That said, we have roles within the department that may accommodate otherwise qualified individuals who have some limitations.
 People interested in serving the community in the fire department who have limitations that might pose a problem as a Firefighter should consider Reserve membership.